 If your previous degree was completed in a different country, but the language of instruction was English, you do not need to complete an English proficiency test.
 Instead, you will need to provide an official letter from your prior institution indicating that the degree was completed in English.
 This letter can be uploaded to our system along with your other supplemental documents (See Step 2).

 Laurier accepts the following English language proficiency tests and scores.
-Please note that individual programs may have additional language requirements.
+Please note: individual programs may have additional language requirements.
 It is your responsibility to determine if there are additional requirements and to fulfil them.

 These tests are offered in Canada, the United States and many other countries.
-You are responsible for having the test results sent to Laurier in time for admission.
+If offered admission, the applicant is responsible for having the official test results sent directly from the issuing organization to Wilfrid Laurier University.

 Understanding the cost of graduate studies is an important part of your decision to apply for a graduate degree program at Laurier.
 Learn more about our international tuition and fees.